-A serendipitous encounter with a painting in Los Angeles led Guillaume Levy-Lambert on a quest to understand and on a mission to spread art’s uniquely powerful transformative power – as a collector, as a gallerist, and as an artist.
-Guillaume is a co-founder of Art Porters gallery in Singapore, whose mission is "sharing happiness with art”.
+Guillaume is the co-founder of the Art Porters gallery in Singapore and the MaGMA Collection.
 A former investment banker, then regional CEO of a major advertising agency, with more than 30 years experience in Asia, Guillaume is also the founder of Tyna, a consultancy with a mission of inspiring and guiding re-inventions.
 An active member of YPO, Guillaume is a graduate of HEC Paris (M.Sc.
 Management 1982), and participated in programs at NYU’s Stern graduate business school, ESADE in Barcelona and Stanford University.
-He received the Philips Scientific Prize for the Young (1979), Campaign Asia Pacific’s accolade for best advertising network head (2004), and the award of Chevalier de l’Ordre National du Merite (2009).
+He received the Philips Scientific Prize for the Young (1979), Campaign Asia Pacific’s accolade for best advertising network head (2004), and the award of Chevalier de l’Ordre National du Mérite (2009).

-Jessica Kidd is the founder of Gracie’s Gowns; which is a nonprofit organization that makes and donates hospital gowns to children with chronic and life-threatening illnesses.
-The organization is operated from within the living room of her home, where her fiancé and their four children live as well, one of which has special needs as well.
+Jessica Kidd is the founder of Gracie’s Gowns, a nonprofit organization that makes and donates hospital gowns to children with chronic and life-threatening illnesses.
+The organization is operated from within the living room of her home, where her fiancé and their four children live.
+One of her four children has special needs.
 In the five years since Gracie’s Gowns was founded, over 3,000 gowns have been made for children across the globe.
 Jessica has received four national community service awards for her work to include the President’s Lifetime Volunteer Service Award, and was selected as a L’Oréal Paris 2016 Woman of Worth.
-Currently, she is also completing her undergraduate degree in Interdisciplinary Studies, and will be pursuing her Masters of Art in Executive Leadership degree this fall both through Liberty University.
+She holds a degree in Interdisciplinary Studies, and will be pursuing her Masters of Art in Executive Leadership degree at Liberty University.

-Jon Staff is the Founder and CEO of Getaway which allows people to disconnect from the stresses and routines of work, technology and city life by allowing them to easily escape to nature and stay in tiny houses the company rents by the night.
+Jon Staff is the Founder and CEO of Getaway, a company that provides people with the opportunity to disconnect from the stresses and routines of work, technology and city life.
+Allowing people to escape from cities, Getaway allows guests to retreat to tiny houses in nature.
 Jon grew up in northern Minnesota and is a graduate of Harvard College and Harvard Business School.

 Martha Weiss grew up in San Francisco, studied Geological Sciences at Harvard University, and earned her Ph.D. from UC Berkeley’s Botany department.
 Her dissertation research, which addressed the phenomenon of floral color change, drew her into the study of entomology and insect behavior.
 Following a post-doctoral fellowship at the Center for Insect Science in Tucson, she joined the Biology Department at Georgetown University.
-There she carries out a research program in which she investigates behavioral interactions among plants, pollinators, herbivores, and predators over ecological and evolutionary time scales.
-Projects have included investigations of color, pattern and shape learning in butterflies, prey recognition by predatory wasps, the ecology of defecation behaviors in insects, and the persistence of memory across metamorphosis in Lepidoptera.
-Currently, she is investigating top-down and bottom-up determinants of host range in Lepidoptera.
+There she carries out a research program in which she investigates behavioral interactions among plants, pollinators, herbivores, and predators over ecological and evolutionary timescales.
+Her projects have included investigations of color, pattern and shape learning in butterflies, prey recognition by predatory wasps, the ecology of defecation behaviors in insects, and the persistence of memory across metamorphosis in Lepidoptera.

 Public Health Revisionist